Persistent Jobs

 Plugins can submit jobs for execution using the PersistentJobManager SDK service.
 Tasks are types that implement the PersistentJobTask interface, and must be registered in the plugin descriptor by overriding the getPersistentJobTasks method.

-Tasks must be implemented as idempotent, because they may be retried by the server.
+Tasks must be implemented as idempotent, because they may be retried by the server or re-executed after a node crash.
 Specifically, tasks can throw RetriableFailureException to signal that a retriable error occurred.
 In this case, the server will reset the job’s status so that it’s picked up again for execution.

 Refer to the plugins SDK documentation for more details.